Understanding Holograms 3

 When and Where

-“Understanding Holograms 2021 - from Lasers to Light Fields” is an online course beginning 5/5/21.
+“Understanding Holograms 3 - Fall 2021 - from Lasers to Light Fields” is an online course beginning Thursday 10/21/21.
 This 7 session course (3 hours per session on ZOOM) will be held at Noon EDT to enable students from most parts of the world to be able to attend.
 Sessions will also be recorded and available shortly after the session ends for those who can’t join at that time slot.
 Additional material will become available online on the day of each class at ruzuku.com.
-You will also be able to join a closed Facebook group where further questions can be asked and students can exchange with each other.
+You will also be able to network with each other on Ruzuku where further questions can be asked.

 The course fee is $250.